Deutsche Bank is first to settle Fannie Mae, Freddie Mac bond rigging lawsuit

-NEW YORK (Reuters) - Deutsche Bank AG (DBKGn.DE) will pay $15 million to resolve claims it conspired to rig prices of bonds issued by Fannie Mae (FNMA.PK) and Freddie Mac (FMCC.PK), becoming the first of 16 financial services companies to settle litigation by investors.
+NEW YORK, Sept 12 (Reuters) - Deutsche Bank AG will pay $15 million to resolve claims it conspired to rig prices of bonds issued by Fannie Mae and Freddie Mac , becoming the first of 16 financial services companies to settle litigation by investors.

 The German bank did not admit wrongdoing in agreeing to the settlement, which requires court approval and was made public late Wednesday.